What's happened

 How we got here

-Alpha-gal syndrome is an allergic reaction to red meat triggered by bites from the Lone Star tick, which introduces the alpha-gal sugar molecule into the body.
-The syndrome was first linked to tick bites in 2011, and cases have increased with the tick's expanding range due to climate change and deer populations.
+Alpha-gal syndrome is an allergic reaction to mammalian meat triggered by bites from certain ticks, notably the Lone Star tick.
+The syndrome was first linked to tick bites in 2011, and cases have increased due to expanding tick populations and greater awareness among doctors.
 The condition causes delayed allergic reactions, which can be severe or fatal, especially in immunosuppressed individuals.

 Go deeper